ciarandevelops/onboarding-geo-draft/README.md

 Let's embark on this exciting adventure!

-Feel free to contact Anton at anton@clmtai.org or myself, ciaran@clmtai.org
+Feel free to contact Anton at anton@clmtai.org

 ## Key Definitions